 2. Send monthly reports to the clients by using free marketing templates

 5. Create PDFs, eBooks, presentations, or any other promotional materials

 15. Hold a webinar

-16. Design a website (and monetize it)
+16. Design a website with portfolio website builder (and monetize it)

 17. Stay active in relevant online communities